 WANT TO DISCOVER THE REAL WILD ATLANTIC WAY?
-Well, did you want is Exactly what get with our wondrous 15 day journey through the most spectacular landscapes of Ireland’s wild Atlantic coastline.
+Well, what you want is exactly what you get with our wondrous 15 day journey through the most spectacular landscapes of Ireland’s wild Atlantic coastline.

 This is an adventure tour second to none, as we take you off the beaten track to experience magical landscapes, spectacular adventure experiences and meet the vibrant people of Ireland.

 Our journey commences in Dublin and brings us from Cork’s wild Atlantic setting in the south to the Giant’s Causeway in the north.
 Discover the sheer magnificence of Ireland’s wild west coast from spectacular peninsulas, golden beaches to colorful villages and towns.
 So You want to experience adventures: such as kayaking on the lakes of Killarney, hiking to the edge of Europe on our discovery of the Ring of Kerry and Dingle, rock climbing and abseiling in the moonlike surroundings of the wild Burren and unearthing our unique Gaelic culture on this wondrous discovery of Ireland’s Wild Atlantic Way.